Province of Cagliari

 The historical province was suppressed by the 2016 Regional Decree Province of Cagliari and replaced by the Metropolitan City of Cagliari and by the province of South Sardinia.
-However, with the disestablishment of South Sardinia and the formation of the provinces of Sulcis Iglesiente and Medio Campidano, the Metropolitan City was effectively restored to the borders of the old Province with the addition of the municipality of Seui, which was originally part of the province of Ogliastra before its original abolition in 2012.
+However, with the disestablishment of South Sardinia and the formation of the provinces of Sulcis Iglesiente and Medio Campidano, the Metropolitan City was effectively restored to the borders of the old Province.

 Geography

 The valley of Piscinamanna is in the province.

 Major comuni

 As of June 30, 2005, the major comuni (municipalities) by population was: